MillenniumMachines/Milo-v1.5/docs/bom/sourcing_guide.md

 #### TPU filament

-It's only used for the machine feets, maybe you can source suitable replacement parts.
+It's only used for the machine feet.
+Maybe you can source suitable replacement parts.

 #### Drivers

-Use drivers that are suitable for your motors needs. i.e match your motor's phase current to your driver's max RMS current.
+Use drivers that are suitable for your motor needs.
+Make sure to match your motor phase current to your driver max RMS current.

 #### XY gantry plate